shreyash00007/JavaScrpit/README.md

 # JavaScrpit
-Some JavaScript concepts to understand the language syntax of JavaScript.
+Some JavaScript concepts to understand the language syntax of JavaScript and to revise it.